strawstack/TextArea/README.md

 # Todo

+- [ ] Bash acts on a command
-- [ ] Implement new line wrapping when typing or editing long commands
+- [ ] Implement vertical scroll

 - [ ] Implement command wrapping when width changes

-- [ ] Implement vertical scroll

 - [ ] Enter submits command
-- [ ] Bash acts on a command
 - [ ] Bring in filesystem
 - [ ] Vim installs itself as a bash command

+- [x] Implement new line wrapping when typing or editing long commands
 - [x] Typing in middle of line shifts characters to the right
 - [x] Typing a char and deleting a char correctly modify cmd
 - [x] Ability to use up/down arrow to cycle commands